Exploring the Anticancer Potential of Fenbendazole: A Review of 137 Anecdotal Case Reports and Emerging Evidence (2025)

 One emerging area of interest in recent years is the potential use of fenbendazole (FBZ) as either a standalone treatment or a complementary therapy alongside conventional treatment for various forms of cancer.
 FBZ is a widely available and cost-effective deworming medication primarily used in veterinary medicine, commonly sold in pet stores and through commercial websites.
 Its accessibility and affordability have contributed to growing public interest in its possible anti-cancer properties.

-Despite numerous anecdotal reports and media coverage suggesting that FBZ may be effective in treating metastatic cancer, there is currently not enough clinical literature supporting its use as an anti-neoplastic agent.
-Scientific studies on FBZ have largely focused on investigating its mechanism of action in animal models rather than evaluating its efficacy in human patients [1].
+Despite numerous anecdotal reports and media coverage suggesting that FBZ may be effective in treating metastatic cancer, there is currently not enough clinical literature supporting its use as an anti-cancer agent.
+Scientific studies on FBZ have largely focused on investigating its mechanism of action in animal models rather than evaluating its efficacy in human patients [2].

 This paper aims to critically assess these anecdotal success stories and examine whether they provide a strong scientific basis for further investigation into FBZ as a potential cancer treatment.